 But it was really the independent gas station/convenience store chains that were the pioneers of this kind of idea.

 Gas stations have been brutalized by the enormous charges they have to pay when they accept a credit card.
 As an alternative, many developed the idea of offering you a reward card that is not a credit card but rather ties into your checking account.

 Typically, these kinds of cards at gas stations also give a discount on each gallon of gas or a number of cents off every dollar you spend inside their convenience store.
 Sometimes the cards will also give you free food inside or “buy one, get one” (BOGO) offers.

 One of the largest expenses facing gas station/convenience store operators are the merchant processing fees they pay to accept credit cards.
-It’s worth it to them to offer these kind of debit cards that give you a discount because they can cut the credit card processors out of the equation.
+It’s worth it to them to offer these kinds of debit cards that give you a discount because they can cut the credit card processors out of the equation.
 You get to share in the savings!